-The GCCC provides that if the contractor discovers any obstructions to the construction work at the site, the contractor shall immediately notify the administrative architect of this in writing (Article 16, GCCC).
+The GCCC provides that if a contractor discovers any obstructions to construction work at a site, the contractor shall immediately notify the administrative architect in writing (Article 16, GCCC).
 It also provides that if it is necessary to vary the scope of work, the additional amount shall be agreed by the employer, the administrative architect and the contractor, through consultation.

-Unless parties use such major contract forms, the contractor may have to bear the risk of unforeseen ground conditions.
-In a fixed-price contract, the court found that the contractor may not claim any additional costs, unless the court finds the situation to be extraordinarily unfair (Tokyo High Court, judgment of 29 March 1984, 1115 Hanrei Jiho 99).
-The court considered some factors in order to determine whether or not they were unfair, such as whether the conditions were unforeseeable to the parties and whether the conditions were not attributable to the contractor.
+Unless the parties use these types of major contract forms, a contractor may have to bear the risk of unforeseen ground conditions.
+In a fixed-price contract, Tokyo High Court found that the contractor may not claim any additional costs, unless a court finds the situation to be extraordinarily unfair (Tokyo High Court, judgment of 29 March 1984, 1115 Hanrei Jiho 99).
+The Court considered certain factors to determine whether or not they were unfair, such as whether the conditions were not foreseeable by the parties and whether the conditions were not attributable to the contractor.
 It ultimately found that the conditions in question were foreseeable.